Mormon corridor: Initial settlements

 At times, Young or his agents met incoming wagon trains of Mormon pioneers, assigning the groups a secondary destination to establish a new community.
 After a relatively brief rest in the growing communities of the Salt Lake Valley, the groups would restock needed supplies and materials, gather livestock, and travel on.
-In addition, new colonizers could be called from the pulpit.
+In addition, new colonists could be called from the pulpit.
 Young read the names of men and their families who were "called" to move to outlying regions.
 These "missions" for church members often lasted for years, as the families were to remain in their assigned area until released from the calling or given a new assignment.
-Colonizers traveled at their own expense, and success depended on appropriate supplies and personal resourcefulness, as well as uncontrolled variables such as water supplies and weather.
+Colonists traveled at their own expense, and success depended on appropriate supplies and personal resourcefulness, as well as uncontrolled variables such as water supplies and weather.

 Several of these colonies could also have provided support for a second migration of the Latter-day Saints which might have become necessary due to pressure by the U.S. government, starting with the Utah War.
 Some settlements were associated with existing or prior towns, and many were abandoned once the threat of persecution decreased after the 1890 Manifesto, and the transportation system in the Western United States matured.
 The first transcontinental railroad was especially significant in reinforcing or altering settlement patterns.